pegros/PEG_MISC/help/sfpegMultiValuePillCmp.md

 The following properties are available for configuration:
 * `Record Field`: (Multi-)Picklist field to be used on current record (as _Object.Field_ API names) directly available from dropdown.
+* `Record Text Field`:  Text field (containing ; separated values) to be used instead of a picklist field on current record (as _Field_ API name).
+Used only if no picklist field is selected.
 * `Display Variant`: Display variant of each value (badge, pill or text) directly available from dropdown.
 * `Show Label?`: Flag to show the field label above the value.